dummylabs/watchman/README.md

 ## Usage

 The audit can be triggered by firing event `ad.watchman.audit` from Developer Tools UI, an automation or a script.
 Once the event is fired, the report will be prepared and saved to `/config/watchman_report.txt`.
 By default, the event handler will create a text file with the report and send a notification via notification service from `watchman.yaml` configuration.
 A long report may be split into several messages due to limitations imposed by some notification services (e.g. telegram).
-This behavior can be altered with three _optional_ parameters in the event data:
+This behavior can be altered with three optional parameters in the event data:

- - `create_file`
+ - `create_file` (optonal)
- - `send_notification`
+ - `send_notification` (optonal)
- - `notify_service`
+ - `notify_service` (optonal)

 If `create_file` or `send_notification` event pafameters were not set, they are `True` by default.
 The parameter `notify_service` allows sending report via notification service of choice.
 It overrides `notify_service` setting from `watchman.yaml` file.
 Also see Advanced usage examples section at the bottom of this document.